liuggio/spawn/README.md

 ### Advanced

 1. The callable is executed in a new isolated processes also with its "use" references.
-2. It's possible add a listener for event handling.
+2. It's possible to add a listener for event handling.
 3. It's possible to get the return value of each callable, the ErrorOutput, the Output and other information.

 ``` php